 Bone broth is not just for adults either.
 Make a big batch of immune boosting bone broth and get your kid’s immune system on the right track.
 In fact, both my kids love this recipe: Organic Bone Broth

 All in all, immunity building is not hard.
 It’s something accessible that you can do for your kids but you have to be consistent.
-Are you ready to give your children’s immunity a real boost?
-Which of these immune boosters for kids will you try?
+Are you ready to give your children’s immunity a natural boost?